dragonlock2/RaoTA/README.md

 ### graphvis.py

-This script is used to view all the .in files in a folder.
+This script is used to view a .in file or all the .in files in a folder.
 To run it do:

 ```
 python3 graphvis.py inputs